Facilitator Support

 Part of being an Empathy Circle facilitator is to be part of a community and to have mutual support with other facilitators.
 You can support each other when you host Empathy Circles, Cafes, and other projects.
 As a facilitator, it is important to have as much personal support as possible.

-See Tips for Scheduling Your Empathy Buddy Call: The scheduling can be a challenge with finding a time that works.
+The scheduling can be a challenge with finding a time that works.
 Different time zones also can complicate connection.
-Use this page to post ideas and resources for how to do efficient scheduling.

 Personal Support